poorani-muthu/Machine-Learning-models/README.md

 📧 **Contact:**

-For any questions or suggestions, feel free to reach out to us at rsmpoorani@gmail.com.
+For any questions or suggestions, feel free to reach out to me at rsmpoorani@gmail.com.

 Happy coding and exploring the world of machine learning! 🌟